mnguyencodes/xubuntu-command-line-git/commands.md

 `git fetch`: Retrieves updates from the remote repository but does not apply them to your branch.
 `git pull origin branch-name`: Combines fetching and applying the updates directly to your branch.

+### Oops, You Made Changes On The Wrong Branch By Mistake

+Without thinking, you started making changes on Main but you want changes you made on Main to be brought over to `branch-name`.

+To fix this, issue the following commands:

+1. git stash
+2. git switch [--create] `branch-name` / git checkout -b `branch-name`
+3. git stash pop
+4. git rebase main

+If you get `No local changes to save`, then simply continue to step 2, as you will have no issues!

+But why did you get `No local changes to save`?
+You've added in a new file and issued `git stash` but have no local changes for some reason?

+That's because new files are `untracked` and are not stashed by default.
+This means that if you were to make a change to any existing files that are already tracked, then you would be able to issue the `git stash` command successfully.

 ### Common Git Branch Commands

 - git branch